Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Discussion

 \section{Discussion}

-Our findings suggest that while journalists widely adopt GenAI tools at the individual level, structural and cultural barriers prevent these practices from scaling into sustained team-based routines.
-At the same time, journalists envision productive futures for GenAI-augmented collaboration.
+Our findings suggest that while journalists widely adopt GenAI tools at the individual level, structural and cultural barriers prevent these practices from scaling into sustained teamwork.
+At the same time, journalists envision productive futures for GenAI in collaboration.
 These findings offer important design implications for HCI and CSCW researchers seeking to embed GenAI into collaborative work, particularly in high-stakes, institutionalized domains such as journalism.

 This discussion section unpacks three interrelated dimensions.
 First, it calls for HCI and CSCW research to move beyond a predominant focus on individual interactions with GenAI and instead attend to its role in collaborative newsroom work (\autoref{from}).
-Second, it rethinks GenAI’s distinctive technical essence in contemporary collaboration, not as a peripheral support tool but as a system that directly intervenes in the epistemic and creative core of journalism, thereby reshaping how collaboration itself must be organized and legitimated (\autoref{rethink}).
-Third, it outlines concrete design and policy implications to support more transparent, accountable, and responsible forms of GenAI-augmented collaboration (\autoref{design}).
+Second, it rethinks GenAI’s technical essence in contemporary collaboration, as GenAI could help with writing and editing or other creative tasks, thereby affecting how collaboration itself could be organized and legitimated (\autoref{rethink}).
+Thirdly, drawing from the Chinese newsroom context, we extend these insights to broader cultural and institutional settings (\autoref{global}).
+Finally, it outlines concrete design and policy implications to support more transparent, accountable, and responsible forms of future coordination of GenAI into collaborative newswork (\autoref{design}).